stellar/freighter/docs/docs/guide/developingForSoroban.md

 ### Walking the invocation tree and parsing SC Values

 If you have an XDR of a transaction containing an invocation, you may want to show the contents to the user.
 We'll walk the whole invocation tree to show the user all the invocations they are authorizing by signing.
 This is important as invocations can contain subinvocations that the user may not expect.
+This is an abridged version of what Freighter does when signing an XDR from a dapp.

 ```javascript
 const walkAndParse = (transactionXdr, networkPassphrase) => {